 Hyundai Ioniq Electric range, battery & charging

-The latest Hyundai Ioniq Electric features a 38.3kWh battery, which replaces the 28kWh unit found in the previous iteration of the car.
-The new battery brings with it a boost in range, while faster charging ability means charging times haven’t ballooned.
+The latest version of the Hyundai Ioniq Electric, introduced in late 2019, features a 38.3kWh battery, replacing the 28kWh unit found in the previous iteration of the car.
+The new battery brought with it a boost in range, while faster charging ability means charging times haven’t ballooned.

 Hyundai Ioniq Electric range

 Officially, the Ioniq Electric returns a range of 193 miles from a single charge, up from the previous version's 174 miles.
 That doesn’t sound like an enormous jump given the increase in battery size, however the pre-facelift Ioniq Electric was rated using the now-defunct NEDC test procedure.
 The more stringent WLTP regime in use today is much more likely to reflect figures that you’ll achieve in the real world, giving drivers a better idea of what to expect before they head to showrooms.

-The Hyundai Ioniq Electric’s on-board charger has improved with the arrival of the facelift, with speeds rising from 6.6 to 7.2kW.
-From a 50kW fast charger – often found at motorway service stations and an increasing number of ‘destination’ car parks – the Ioniq Electric will see its battery back up to 80% capacity in less than an hour.
+The Ioniq Electric’s on-board charger was improved by the facelift, with speed rising from 6.6 to 7.2kW.
+From a 50kW fast charger – often found at motorway service stations and an increasing number of ‘destination’ car parks – the Ioniq Electric's battery will get to 80% capacity in less than an hour.

-Meanwhile, a full charge from a 7kW home wallbox will take around six hours; more than fast enough for those occasions where you need a full top-up overnight.
-There’s also the option of charging from a domestic, three-pin socket: however this will take an estimated 19 hours, so is only really viable as a last resort.
+Meanwhile, a full charge from a 7kW home wallbox will take around six hours; more than fast enough when you need a full top-up overnight.
+There’s also the option of charging from a domestic three-pin socket: however this will take an estimated 19 hours, so is only really viable as a last resort.

-The Hyundai Ioniq Electric is equipped with a CCS socket, which means it will also accept a Type 2 plug for charging at home.
-There’s just enough space to store a cable underneath the boot floor, which is a more practical solution than the hefty storage bag that Hyundai provides with the car.
+The Ioniq Electric is equipped with a CCS socket, which means it'll also accept a Type 2 plug for charging at home.
+There’s just enough space to store a cable under the boot floor, which is a more practical solution than the hefty storage bag that Hyundai provides with the car.